by Rena Klingenberg.

-I would phone Beaducation, Beadsmith, and any other suppliers you’re considering.
+I would phone any of the suppliers you’re considering.
 Ask what the metal is, and where they feel these stamps fall on the quality scale.
 Most suppliers have staff who are knowledgeable about their products and willing to answer nearly anything you ask about them.

 My experience with metal stamps is limited to the three sets I own: